 Michael Baird – Instructor

 Michael Baird is an Eagle Scout and veteran outdoor skills instructor.
-Micheal began teaching water rescue and survival skills as a lifeguard and W.S.I at 16, as well as wilderness and maritime survival skills through the Boy Scouts at age 18 while working as crew on an 18th century sailing vessel throughout the coastal waters of Southern California.
+Micheal began teaching water rescue and survival skills as a lifeguard and W.S.I at 16, as well as wilderness and maritime survival skills through the Boy Scouts at age 18 while working as crew on an 19th century sailing vessel throughout the coastal waters of Southern California.
 In addition to his maritime know-how and outdoor experience via Boy Scouts, Michael’s ability with traditional living skills has been honed in the back-country since childhood.
-He is known for his ninja-like prowess with a rabbit stick.
+Michael is a NOLS certified Wilderness EMT and a certified back-country guide for Anasazi foundation in the Tonto National Forest, AZ.
 Micheal is also an active CERT in Orange County.

 Dave Holladay – Special Instructor